 - Divisional/departmental research seminars.
 During the two-year research block, trainees attend and participate in journal clubs, tutorials, courses and seminar series organized by the departments in which they are assigned.

-- Mayo Graduate School courses.
-Trainees are encouraged to select Mayo Graduate School courses of direct relevance to their training that the Clinician-Investigator Training Program supports but does not fund.
+- Mayo Clinic Graduate School of Biomedical Sciences courses.
+Trainees are encouraged to select Mayo Clinic Graduate School of Biomedical Sciences courses of direct relevance to their training that the Clinician-Investigator Training Program supports but does not fund.
 Graduate courses are available in these programs:

 - Biochemistry and structural biology